pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 database, but here we will use in-memory SQLite databases.
 Because we need SQLite's in-memory databases to support multi-threading, we need to enable SQLite's shared cache.
 Because we need to enable the shared cache, and we need more than one database in the same operating system process, we also need to use named in-memory databases.
+The SQLite URI pattern `''file:{NAME}?mode=memory&cache=shared'` specifies a named in-memory database that has shared cache.
-In order to distinguish environment variables for different applications in a system, the environment variable names can be prefixed with the application name.
+In order to distinguish environment variables for different applications in a system, the environment variable names should be prefixed with the application name.

 .. code-block:: python